 “He was so at ease and 100% ready to go after years of suffering with COPD.

-“Dad spent the last few weeks of his life trying to spread awareness for this [VAD] option and even made it to the front page of some local papers.
+“Dad spent the last few weeks of his life trying to spread awareness for this [VAD] option and even made it to the front page of some local papers," Samantha said.

 “I am so grateful that he was able to pass this way surrounded by loved ones.
 Dad said he was overwhelmed with the amount of love he felt.
-We were all given the chance to make his last weeks super special,” Samantha said.
+We were all given the chance to make his last weeks super special.”

 Larry told the Wimmera Mail-Times that when he decided to end his life voluntarily he was met with many obstacles, including locating specialists to conduct his VAD assessments.
-It was only through chance that he found two doctors willing to visit him in GlenThompson in regional Victoria.
+It was only through chance that he found two doctors willing to visit him in GlenThompson where he lived in regional Victoria.

 Larry said he did not want anyone else to go through the same trials to participate in the VAD program.